Games With No Winner

 Final Jeopardy! clue: It’s criss-crossed by dozens of “peace walls” that separate its Catholic & Protestant neighborhoods (What is Belfast?)

 All 3 players guessed Dublin and zeroed out.
 As per the rules at the time, a wildcard to the finals was opened.
-However, due to the inherent unfairness of this, the rules have since changed, as reported by ToC players recently.
+However, due to the inherent unfairness of this, the rules have since changed.
 A tournament semifinal with three players finishing at $0 will still produce a finalist.
-It is believed that in this situation (tournament semifinal), the finalist would be the player who was leading going into Final Jeopardy.
+The current rules would settle this with a tiebreaker clue.

 This game is found in J!
 Archive.